ASTRA: Let Arbitrary Subjects Transform in Video Editing: Method

-where \(\Phi_{\text{VLM}}\) denotes the VLM function that reconciles the semantic intent in \(P_{\text{edit}}\) with the structure and appearance priors provided by \(I_{\text{ref}}\).
-As shown in Figure~\ref{fig:pgma_results} (b), grounding the textual expansion in explicit visual evidence improves the fidelity of subject attributes and mitigates attention dilution and semantic drift, resulting in more coherent and targeted video edits.
+where $\Phi_{\text{VLM}}$ denotes the VLM function that reconciles the semantic intent in $P_{\text{edit}}$ with the structure and appearance priors provided by $I_{\text{ref}}$.
+Consequently, the complete multimodal signal comprises both the expanded text $P_{\text{target}}$ and the reference image $I_{\text{ref}}$.
+To effectively integrate these aligned conditions into the generation process, $I_{\text{ref}}$ is prepended as the first frame of the input sequence to serve as a direct visual anchor, while the enriched textual prompt $P_{\text{target}}$ is injected into the ViT blocks via cross-attention mechanisms.
+As shown in Fig.~\ref{fig:pgma_results} (b), grounding the editing process in this explicit multimodal alignment improves the fidelity of subject attributes and mitigates attention dilution and semantic drift, resulting in more coherent and targeted video edits.